 Note: Season timing may change depending on inventory availability or business needs.

-Organizations who cannot supply their own insurance, may be eligible to purchase GameDay Insurance through the City of Burlington, dependant on activity and number of participants.
+Organizations who cannot supply their own insurance may be eligible to purchase GameDay Insurance through the City of Burlington, dependent on activity and number of participants.
 The maximum number of participants cannot exceed 100 and your activity must be listed under the $2 million or $5 million categories.
-All other activities, including those listed under the $10 million category and Organizations exceeding 100 participants, must obtain their own certificate of insurance.
+All other activities, including those listed under the $10 million category and organizations with more than 100 participants, must have and provide their own certificate of insurance.

 The City ensures that measures are in place so that incidents of violence or inappropriate behaviour do not occur in its programs, facilities and properties.
 Included in this commitment is an understanding that organizations and the general public using City programs, facilities and properties must take primary responsibility for the behaviour of all those associated with them:

 We ask for everyone’s cooperation and support for this commitment and should anyone wish to report an incident, please contact your relationship manager.
-For more information visit our Code of Conduct page for full policy details and list of unacceptable behaviours.
+For more information visit our Code of Conduct page for full policy.

 An amendment to Nuisance and Noise By-law is to provide a safe and comfortable atmosphere for all.
-Airhorn use is no longer permitted within the City of Burlington.
+Airhorn use is not permitted within the City of Burlington.
 This includes public and private property, rentals and events.

 We make every effort to keep our facilities open for scheduled activities and rentals.
 When unsafe weather conditions occur, the city may close facilities.
 We will post facility closure updates online.
 You can also call 905-335-7738 to receive facility closure updates.